Pietro Mocenigo: Biography

-He was one of the greatest Venetian admirals and revived the fortunes of the Venetian navy, which had fallen very low after the defeat at the Battle of Negroponte in 1470.
+Mocenigo was one of the greatest Venetian admirals and revived the fortunes of the Venetian navy, which had fallen very low after the defeat at the Battle of Negroponte in 1470.
+In 1470 he was elected admiral against the Turks.
+In 12 days Venice built 73 galleys which, under his command, changed the fate of the war he had waged for four years.
 In 1472, he captured and destroyed Smyrna; the following year he placed Catherine Cornaro, queen of Cyprus, under Venetian protection, and, by that means, the Republic obtained possession of the island in 1475.
-He then defeated the Turks who were besieging Scutari (now Shkodër), but he there contracted an illness of which he died.
+He defeated the Turks who were besieging Scutari (now Shkodër), but he there contracted the illness from which he later died.

+Mocenigo was elected doge on 14 December 1474.
+Under his reign the minting of the silver lira coin began, which was called the mocenigo in his memory.
+Mocenigo died of the malaria he had contracted during a military campaign on February 23, 1476.
 He was interred in the Basilica di San Giovanni e Paolo, a traditional burial place of the doges, with an elaborate tomb by Pietro Lombardo (illustration).

 Coriolano Cippico (Koriolan Cipiko) (1425–93), one of Mocenigo's galley commanders, wrote a description of the campaign of 1474/75, providing an eye-witness account of Christian-Ottoman confrontations in the late fifteenth century.

-Mocenigo was married to Laura Zorzi.